 Digital form makes a schedule more flexible yet still effective and easy to follow.
 Changes can be made internally – right in the app by a physician, or externally – in the hospital system by appointment desk assistants.
 In case of external changes, the app receives a schedule update request from the server after automatic synchronization and notifies a doctor about it.

 A schedule can be more than just an interactive table; it is also capable of playing a role of a full-fledged concierge that cares about their user.
-For instance, when a healthcare professional books two back-to-back appointments and marks their locations being two places spaced far apart, the app will suggest creating a 10 minute window for moving around.
+For instance, when a healthcare professional books two back-to-back appointments and marks their locations being two places spaced far apart, the app will suggest creating a 10-minute window for moving around.
 This way, a doctor will avoid hustle and delays.

 A hospital app can help doctors have a keen sense of the pulse of their patients, almost literally.
 The app shows a list of all the patients assigned to a logged-in healthcare professional and allows viewing the latest vital indications, lab results or examination summary of any of them.
 In case of some alarming changes, the app sends out an emergency push notification to draw a doctor’s immediate attention.
+These features are demonstrated in our sample telehealth app with remote patient monitoring.

 If combined with the augmented reality technology, the app can also scan the barcodes on the patients’ hospital wristbands and promptly display their profiles.
 This will spare a healthcare professional the time on finding and opening necessary documents on their tablet.